wolfskingdom/docs/policies/privacy-policy.md

 You can request to have all user data wiped from The Kingdom at any time.
 - 🛡️ Permanent bans automatically trigger full data removal from logs and tickets.

-To request deletion: DM the King directly on Discord.
+To request deletion: DM directly on Discord -> https://discord.com/users/wolfdad666

 ---